cbsteen/clustermap/README.md

 # clustermap
-A versatile toolbox in R for clustering and heatmap visualization
+An extensible R package to cluster and generate annotated heatmaps

 ### Description
 `clustermap` is a collection of R functions for hierarchical clustering, determination of the number of clusters, and heatmap visualisation.